tranteresa/hello-world/README.md

 # hello-world

 Greetings!
-My name is Teresa, looking to learn more about coding and create cool projects.
+My name is Teresa, looking to learn more about coding and combine that with product knowledge to create cool projects.
 Based in California.
-I love sushi and tacos.
+Love love love sushi and tacos.